 Writing in every form.

 Since age 9, I’ve been typing stories and writing in journals; since 23, crafting well-worded emails and landing page copy; and since forever, finding new ways to describe the ordinary.
 Words are art to me and it’s a gift I’ve been lucky enough to use in service of a community I adore: the wellness wonderland of coaches and teachers.
 I love playing a part in bringing their brands to life online, so they can bring their innate gifts to the world through a personalized online presence.

-One of the biggest discoveries I’ve made in my work is this: the only way for any of us to stand out and make an impact in any industry is to BE ourselves.
-We must own our truth, express it, and stand strong in it; it’s in that full expression that we feel whole, confident, and capable of pursuing our dreams and making a difference.
-So, my personal and professional mission is to inspire as many entrepreneurs as possible to dig into the beauty of who they are, bring it to life in their branding, and become natural magnets for the people they’re meant to serve.
+One of the biggest discoveries I’ve made is this: the only way for any of us to stand out and make an impact in any industry is to BE ourselves.
+We must own our truth, express it, and stand confidently in it.
+So, my mission is to inspire as many entrepreneurs as possible to dig into the beauty of who they are, bring it to life in their branding, and become natural magnets for the people they’re meant to serve.